wienerr/Piklist-Documentation/content/tutorials/shortcodes/getting-started-with-shortcodes.md

 {{< show-tutorial-start-folders >}}

-* If you don't already have a `widgets` folder, create one: `/parts/widgets/`
+* If you don't already have a `shortcodes` folder, create one: `/parts/shortcodes/`
-* Next we need to create the widget files.
-Piklist widgets are made up of two:
+* Next we need to create the shortcode files.
+Piklist shortcodes are made up of two:
     * `shortcode-name.php`: This file holds the shortcode output, and is the **only required file for a shortcode**. (i.e. example.php)
     * `shortcode-name-form.php`: Settings fields for your shortcode are placed in this file. (i.e. example-form.php)